kallistaconsulting/genomic_resources_clogmia/README.md

 * Profiling for CRISPR sgRNA with links to JBrowse
 * BSGenome R package for genome (very soon!)

-### Container File Notes
+### File Notes
-* Startup Script:
-/start_services.sh starts services within the container in the order they need to launch
+* start_services.sh starts services within the container in the order they need to launch

-* NGINX Configuration:
+* setup.sh, one for each step, are simply wrapper scripts to make installation easy
-Provided script (nginx-drupal.conf) to deploy drupal if desired.
+* drupal/nginx-drupal.conf is an NGINX configuration script to deploy drupal if desired.
 This file is copied into /etc/nginx/sites-available/default
+* drupal/init.sql is an initialization script for the drupal site
+* drupal/drupal-db.sql holds the pre-made drupal site

 * SequenceServer Custom Links:
-A links.rb file is provided in the data release, which allows custom links added to SequenceServer2.0, and within a container it must replace the main links.rb script.
-Note, this may not restart with the new link.rb file, a fix is in progress.
+A links.rb file is provided in the data release, which allows custom links added to SequenceServer2.0, and within a container (running as root) it must replace the main links.rb script.
+Note, this may misbehave with restarting, but I haven't narrowed that down yet to make a fix if needed.
+You can always reinstall and repull the links.rb from the release if absolutely necessary.
-/var/lib/gems/3.0.0/gems/sequenceserver-2.0.0/lib/sequenceserver/links.rb
+Location: release, goes into /var/lib/gems/3.0.0/gems/sequenceserver-2.0.0/lib/sequenceserver/links.rb

 ## Preloaded Data Locations
 * Initial genomic resources are unpacked from data release listed on github, which can be updated with new versions of the data as needed.